 - When 5G-RG or FN-RG is connected via W-5GAN, steering of roaming information is not applicable, since roaming is not supported.

-- The AMF updates 5G-RG context and FN-RG context stored at W-AGF to modify the Subscribed RG-TMBR.

 - The AMF updates 5G-RG context and FN-RG context stored at W-AGF to modify the RG Level Wireline Access Characteristics.